TheochemUI/eOn/docs/source/devdocs/design/client/confile.md

 }
 ```

-`append=true` reads the existing frames, appends the new frame in memory, and
+The new frame is serialized on its own and its bytes are concatenated onto the
+target, so an N-frame trajectory costs N frame writes rather than N(N+1)/2.
+`ConFrameWriter` emits self-contained frames with no file-level preamble, which
+makes the concatenated result identical to the same frames written in one call.
+Serialization goes through a scratch file next to the target because
+readcon-core exposes neither a writer over a caller-owned stream nor a flush on
+an open writer; the target itself is opened in append mode and flushed before
+the call returns, so every intermediate state on disk is a complete multi-frame
+`.con` that a reader or a `tail` can parse.

-rewrites the file.
-If the target file exists but cannot be parsed, the append
+If the target file exists but cannot be parsed, the append fails rather than
-fails instead of truncating the history.
+truncating the history.
+That check runs when eOn did not write the file, or
+when its size or modification time moved since eOn wrote it; frames this
+process wrote and nobody touched since are extended without a re-parse.
+`eonc::io::resetConAppendState()` drops that bookkeeping for a file replaced
+with same-sized content inside one filesystem timestamp tick.

+Gzip and zstd targets keep the read-all-and-rewrite path.
+A compressed member
+cannot be extended in place, and readcon-core reads a single gzip member, so
+appended members would be invisible on read-back.

 NEB path writers use a small helper wrapper so that per-image metadata stays
 consistent across `neb.con`, `neb_path_*.con`, and related outputs: